baltrad/baltrad.github.io/cookbook/cookbook_BALTRAD_HMC.md

 The software consists of two main modules:
 A. Computation of all the radar parameters that are to be used in the fuzzy logic classifier
-B. Using fuzzy logic rules classify each bin of the radar returned echo into one of the predefined hydrometeor classes.[[BR]]
+B. Using fuzzy logic rules classify each bin of the radar returned echo into one of the predefined hydrometeor classes.

-The computational procedure involves the following steps for module A:[[BR]]
+The computational procedure involves the following steps for module A:

 1. from the radar volume file read in the following radar parameters: reflectivity Z<sub>HH</sub>, differential reflectivity Z<sub>DR</sub>, cross correlation σ<sub>HV</sub>, differential phase Ф<sub>DP</sub>, radial velocity V<sub>r</sub> and spectral width W

-2. by changing the default settings in the metadata file, choose whether to undertake the following operations:
+2. by changing the default settings in the metadata file, choose whether to undertake the following operations:\
-  a. smooth Z<sub>DR</sub> and σ,,HV,, parameters, by averaging over N number of range gates,
+  a. smooth Z<sub>DR</sub> and σ<sub>HV</sub> parameters, by averaging over N number of range gates,
-  b. correct Z,,DR,, and σ,,HV,, at low signal-to-noise (SNR) ratio values,
+  b. correct Z<sub>DR</sub> and σ<sub>HV</sub> at low signal-to-noise (SNR) ratio values,
-  c. correct Z,,DR,, and Ф,,DP,, for radome effects,
+  c. correct Z<sub>DR</sub> and Ф<sub>DP</sub> for radome effects,
-  d. correct Z,,DR,, and Ф,,DP,, for potential biases,
+  d. correct Z<sub>DR</sub> and Ф<sub>DP</sub> for potential biases,
-  e. compute the specific differential phase, K,,DP,,, as described in section 4 above,
+  e. compute the specific differential phase, K<sub>DP</sub>, as described in section 4 above,
-  f. correct both Z,,HH,, and Z,,DR,, for rain attenuation as described in section 5 above.[[BR]]
+  f. correct both Z<sub>HH</sub> and Z<sub>DR</sub> for rain attenuation as described in section 5 above.

 3. now compute the following radar parameters in their appropriate units:
 a.
 Z,,HH,, (unit dBZ) and its texture parameter, Tex(Z,,HH,,),